gaussalgo/MLP_2017_workshop_hadoop/README.md

 # MLP 2017 - Advanced data analysis on Hadoop clusters workshop

-This repository holds the materials for the workshop materials for the Machine Learning Prague 2017 workshop created by Gauss Algorithmic focusing on methods and techniques of advanced data analysis we've used in enterprise environments.
+This repository holds the materials for the workshop materials for the Machine Learning Prague 2017 workshop created by Gauss Algorithmic, focusing on methods and techniques of advanced data analysis we've used in enterprise environments.

 ## goal of the workshop